NadRetsel/mirror-demo-spring-microservices/microservices-new/README.md

 - Spring Cloud Netflix Eureka
 - Resilience4J Circuit Breaker
   > Used to implement the Circuit Breaker pattern to interrupt requests to failed services.
+- Zipkin
+- Kafka
+  > Used to send notifications when an order is placed to the *notificationTopic* Kafka topic.

 ## inventory-service
 Service to check inventory of products.